Definitions and medical terms about stillbirth

 Anaesthetist

 An anaesthetist is a doctor who specialises in providing pain relief.
-They may administer an epidural, spinal or general anaesthetic if required.
-They may also provide care if you are extremely unwell and need high-dependency care.
+They may give an epidural, spinal or general anaesthetic if needed.
+They may also give care if you are extremely unwell and need high-dependency care.

 Antepartum stillbirth